hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/04-test-clarity-with-clarinet.md

 > :bulb: Clarinet's test suites are based on [Deno](https://deno.land/).
 Just like Node, it's a runtime for JavaScript, that also supports TypeScript.
 That's why we'll our tests in TS files.
 Although it's ok if you write regular JS.

 Open `colors-vote_tests.ts` and take some time to look at it, read the comments.
-Let's clean it a little so it looks like that:
+Once cleaned a little, it looks like that:

 ```ts
 import {